 Planning a funeral with a difference

-We’re still building our new, bespoke service to help you tailor the funeral planning experience but until then, this page is a great starting point for all funeral planning, split in to relevant sections.
-If you’re looking for additional support then you might also find our Help and Support page useful.
-You can find it here.
+We’re still building our new, bespoke service to help you tailor the funeral planning experience but until then, this page is a great starting point for all funeral planning needs.
+Just use this menu or click on these buttons below to explore your options:

-Find a crematorium near you
+Talk to a professional near you today

 A crematorium is a place where both cremation services and funeral ceremonies take place.